yildab/bookshelf.yilda.ca/content/posts/2021books.md

 draft: false
 ---

-An ongoing list of novels I've read in 2021.
+A list of novels I read in 2021.

 1. **Crime and Punishment**, Fyodor Dostoyevsky. ★ ★ ★ ★